PradatiusD/sflultimate/README.md

 - [http://localhost:5000](http://localhost:5000)

 > **Note**: You will need a separate `.env` file to be placed inside the project root directory for it to run successfully.
 Contact the administrator to receive its contents.
+Additionally, to populate your database you will need the player data.

 ## Keystone Links